The average pay for a Manufacturing Engineer is $24.62 per hour.

 Salaries are easily beat at Lockheed Martin Corp, where median pay comes to just $60K, the lowest in the field.
 What's more, with base pay starting at $50K and ending at $80K, range in salary is rather small.
 GKN Aerospace, General Electric (GE) Oil & Gas, and Eaton Corporation also scrape the bottom of the pay scale, with median earnings hovering around $62K, $64K, and $65K.

 Though hard to find, Manufacturing Engineers sometimes become Manufacturing Engineering Managers.
 The role averages $96K per year.
 The most common promotion for Manufacturing Engineers is Senior Manufacturing Engineer, a position that typically pays $88K annually.
 Another standard transition for Manufacturing Engineers seeking advancement is to assume a Manufacturing Process Engineer role, where pay is often $65K.

 Manufacturing Engineer Job Listings

 Popular Skills for Manufacturing Engineer

-Survey participants wield an impressively varied skill set on the job.
+Survey respondents exploit a significant toolbox of skills in their work.
 Most notably, skills in Project Management, Lean Manufacturing, Manufacturing Process Engineering, and Process Improvement are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include SolidWorks, autodesk autocad, and Windows Operating System General Use.
-Those proficient in Lean Manufacturing are, more often than not, also skilled in Microsoft Office.
+Skills that seem to negatively impact pay include autodesk autocad, SolidWorks, and Windows Operating System General Use.
+Those educated in Lean Manufacturing tend to be well versed in Microsoft Office.